 About the artist

-Gabrielle Jennings is a multi-media artist and Associate Professor teaching in the Graduate Art program at the ArtCenter College of Design in Pasadena.
+Gabrielle Jennings is an artist, writer and Associate Professor teaching in the Graduate Art program at the ArtCenter College of Design in Pasadena.
 Jennings' visual work blends media critique with the autobiographical, often appropriating from television and magazines.
 Most recently, Jennings' solo show "Country Roads" in Los Angeles, paired the back to the land movement of the 1970's, with television shows from the same era like Little House on the Prairie and Green Acres.

 Jennings has edited a collection of essays for University of California Press Abstract Video: The Moving Image in Contemporary Art.
 This groundbreaking volume includes a diverse set of essays centered around the question of abstraction in the moving image arts.